-Annsofie Salomon is a singer/songwriter and visual artist.
-While her debut recordings have been slowly growing behind the scenes, Annsofie Salomon has already made a name for herself through a performance at SPOT Festival and a string of shows supporting Alice Boman, Courtney Marie Andrews, and Lowly.
+Annsofie Salomon is a singer/songwriter and visual artist who, even before the release of her debut EP, had already made a name for herself through a performance at SPOT Festival and a string of shows supporting Alice Boman, Courtney Marie Andrews, and Lowly.

 Blossoming from the roots of an upbringing steeped in folk music, Annsofie Salomon's artistic universe has traces of organic folk scattered throughout.
 But just as she transforms organic subjects into otherworldly images in her visual art, Annsofie Salomon’s sonic landscape uses her songwriting as a canvas for surreal and electronic impressionism.